Coleridge-Initiative/bdss-notebooks/README.md

 ## Bias and Fairness

-The *Bias and Fairness* workbook exemplifies the usage of the bias and fairness audit toolkit Aequitas in Python.
-This workbook is centered around the COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) case study of chapter [Bias and Fairness](#chap:bias) and demonstrates how Aequitas can be used to detect and evaluate biases of a machine learning system.
+The *Bias and Fairness* workbook demonstrates an example of using the bias and fairness audit toolkit Aequitas in Python.
+This workbook uses an example from criminal justice and demonstrates how Aequitas can be used to detect and evaluate biases of a machine learning system in relation to multiple (protected) subgroups.
 You will learn how to:

 - Calculate confusion matrices for subgroups and visualize performance metrics by groups,